ritwikraha/Mathematical-Mysteries-of-The-Starry-Night/README.md

 - - - -
 However is that all?
 Or is there some deeper mathematical patterns lying underneath this beautiful artwork.
+As the saying goes

+>Come in close.
+>Closer.
+>Because the more you think you see, the easier it will be to fool you.
+>Because what is seeing?
+>You're looking, but what you're actually doing is filtering, interpreting, searching for meaning...

+## Let's Find Out!

 ![starry_night](https://user-images.githubusercontent.com/44690292/57987014-9468ec80-7a99-11e9-8168-cfe531a844ae.jpg)
-## Let's Find Out!

 - - - -

-### Results:
+### Results: (as of now)
 1. Finding correlation using `Matlab`
 ![starry_correlation](https://user-images.githubusercontent.com/44690292/58578356-393bb480-8266-11e9-9fde-71a6171a9cc3.jpg)
-2. Extracting a 3-D Graph from the image
+2. Extracting a 3-D Graph from the image using `Wolfram Mathematica`
 ![starry_graph](https://user-images.githubusercontent.com/44690292/58579661-30001700-8269-11e9-8418-73c3a7ec25de.jpg)

 - - - -
-As the saying goes

->Come in close.
-Closer.
-Because the more you think you see, the easier it will be to fool you.
->Because what is seeing?
->You're looking, but what you're actually doing is filtering, interpreting, searching for meaning...